cbartlett/vagrant-pokenum/README.md

 ... pokenum-in-a-box (ok it's just a `Vagrantfile`) does the above.
 Now you can focus on the application.
 This empowers all those PHP developers who don't want to bother with the above.

-## Disclaimer

-The supplied Vagrantfile assumes ubuntu/debian and only tested against ubuntu 12.04 -- Sorry.

 ## Usage